histograph/api/README.md

 | `name=Gorinchem&exact=false` | Same as above
 | `name=Gorinchem&exact=true`  | Search for exact PIT names, searches only for PITs exactly named _Gorinchem_
 | `name=gOrINchEm&exact=true`  | Same as the previous, as this search is case-insensitive

+## License

+The source for Histograph is released under the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.